rajannpatel/ubuntupbx/README.md

-## Install FreePBX 17 on Ubuntu 24.04 LTS
+Install FreePBX 17 on Ubuntu 24.04 LTS

 - with open-source dependencies (including Asterisk) installed from Ubuntu's official repositories
-- through a [cloud-init.yaml](./cloud-init.yaml) installation template
+- with a [cloud-init.yaml](./cloud-init.yaml) installation template
 - on machines where Ubuntu is already installed, or used as a template for deploying new virtual machines on public cloud

 ---